LArSoft/larsoft.github.io/wiki/What_Lynn_does.md

 -   The procedure is described in detail at [How\_to\_tag\_and\_build\_a\_LArSoft\_vx\_yy\_zz\_release](How_to_tag_and_build_a_LArSoft_vx_yy_zz_release)
     -   Although it is tempting to take shortcuts, the procedure is designed to allow the release manager to recover from various problems that may arise.
 Taking shortcuts removes those safeguards.

-support various infrastructure products (SciSoft team)(#support-various-infrastructure-products-SciSoft-team)
+support various infrastructure products (SciSoft team)
 ----------------------------------------------------------------------------------------------------------------

 -   cetbuildtools and mrb